pytorch/pytorch/rocm-docs/caffe2-build.md

-# rocm-caffe2: Building From Source
+# Caffe2: Building From Source on ROCm platform

 ## Intro
 This instruction provides a starting point to build caffe2 on AMD GPUs (Caffe2 ROCm port) from source.